xenoliss/bitfinex-api/readme.md

 That's it !
 We created a new endpoint that can now be used in our application to retrieve the liquidations.

-Additionally to creating endpoints you might want to create the return type that fits your needs.
-Let's see how we can simply do that by creating our own `LiquidationsResp` that only contains the fields we are interested in.
-For this example let's say we only need the `POS_ID`, `SYMBOL` and `AMOUNT` fields from the returned response for each liquidation item:
+In addition to creating endpoints you might want to create the return type that fits your own needs.
+Let's see how we can create our own `LiquidationsResp` that only contains the fields we are interested in.
+For this example let's say we only need the `POS_ID`, `SYMBOL` and `AMOUNT` fields from each liquidation item:

-- Start by declaring our return type with the needed fields:
+- Start by declaring the return type with the needed fields:
 ```rs
 #[derive(Debug)]
 pub struct LiquidationResp {